hernantz/blog/content/pages/whoami.md

 I always struggle about how to introduce myself, but the key points would be:

-I am a *curious generalist* who above all likes to learn new things, although afterwards I do not do anything with what I learned, or maybe I do and a talk about it.
+I am a *curious generalist* who above all likes to learn new things, although afterwards I do not do anything with what I learned, or maybe I do and a tell about it.

 I'm *idealist*.
 My tombstone will say [^1]: